-This cake can be in and out of the oven in under an hour meaning that you can have carrot cake any night of the week.
-But dress it up in curls of rainbow carrot ribbons and it stars at any gathering – springtime or otherwise!
+This moist and floofy gluten-free carrot cake can be in and out of the oven in under an hour meaning that you can have carrot cake any night of the week.
+But dress it up in curls of rainbow carrot ribbons and it stars at any gathering, anytime of year!

-I first developed this gluten free carrot cake recipe for my Alternative Baking column in GFF Magazine.
-The issue featured oat flour, and though the cake uses a few different flours, the whole wheaty flavor of the oat flour is what stands out the most.
+I first developed this gluten-free carrot cake recipe for my Alternative Baking column in Gluten-Free Forever Magazine in 2016, the same year my gluten-free cookbook was released.
+The issue featured oat flour, and though this cake also uses rice and millet flours, the whole wheaty flavor of the oat flour is what stands out the most.

 Ingredients & Substitution Suggestions